 - See inside sealed observation bee hives with Rockwood Park Backyard Beekeepers

 - Watch pollinator-themed puppet shows from Fischer Sundae Puppets

-Pollinator Tips: What You Can Do to Help Pollinators in My Area
+Pollinator Tips: What You Can Do To Help Pollinators in Your Area

 Avoid Chemical Misuse

-If you have an issue in your landscape, call your local extension office for free research-based advice.
+If you have a pest or plant disease problem in your landscape, call your local extension office for free research-based advice.
 Contact your local extension office can help you solve common issues involving insects and diseases using Integrated Pest Management (PDF).
 Note: Always read and follow label directions before using a pesticide, just as you would with prescription medicine.

 Reduce Your Area of Lawn Grass